Old Kent Road

 Old Kent Road is a major thoroughfare in South East London, England, passing through the London Borough of Southwark.
 It was originally part of an ancient trackway that was paved by the Romans and used by the Anglo-Saxons who named it Wæcelinga Stræt (Watling Street).
 It is now part of the A2, a major road from London to Dover.
 The road was important in Roman times linking London to the coast at Richborough and Dover via Canterbury.
 It was a route for pilgrims in the Middle Ages as portrayed in Chaucer's Canterbury Tales, when Old Kent Road was known as Kent Street.
 The route was used by soldiers returning from the Battle of Agincourt.

 In the 16th century, St Thomas-a-Watering on Old Kent Road was a place where religious dissenters and those found guilty of treason were publicly hanged.
 The road was rural in nature and several coaching inns were built alongside it.
-In the 19th century it acquired the name Old Kent Road and several industrial premises were set up to close to the Surrey Canal and a major business, the Metropolitan Gas Works was developed.
+In the 19th century, it acquired the name Old Kent Road and several industrial premises were set up to close to the Surrey Canal and a major business, the Metropolitan Gas Works was developed.
 In the 20th century, older property was demolished for redevelopment and Burgess Park was created.
-The Old Kent Road Baths opened around 1905 had Turkish and Russian bath facilities.
+The Camberwell Public Baths in Old Kent Road opened in 1905 with Russian and Victorian-style Turkish baths.
 In the 21st century, several retail parks and premises typical of out-of-town development have been built beside it while public houses have been redeveloped for other purposes.

 The road is celebrated in the music hall song "Knocked 'em in the Old Kent Road", describing working-class London life.
 It is the first property, and one of the two cheapest, on the London Monopoly board and the only one south of the River Thames.

 Geography

 The road begins at the Bricklayers Arms roundabout, where it meets the New Kent Road, Tower Bridge Road, and Great Dover Street.
 It runs southeast past Burgess Park, Christ Church, Peckham and the railway line from Peckham Rye to South Bermondsey.

 Just east of the railway bridge, the road crosses the boundary between the London boroughs of Southwark and Lewisham, where the road ahead becomes New Cross Road.
-The road appears on a map to form a boundary between Walworth, and Peckham to the south and Bermondsey to the north although the Bermondsey boundary runs along Rolls Road.
+The road appears on a map to form a boundary between Walworth, and Peckham to the south and Bermondsey to the north, although the Bermondsey boundary runs along Rolls Road.